xtdb/xtdb/doc/adr/0010-arrow-implementation.md

 several incompatible children.
 Compatible types are things like the different timestamps, numbers etc. that can be cast to each other in a meaningful way.
-This implies that protocols and multi-methods cannot be the core of the implementation.
+This implies that protocols and multi-methods cannot be the core of the implementation - during run time.
 We should embrace run time code generation and do this the Lisp way.

 ## Consequences